brunowl-dev/brunowl-dev/README.md

 Atualmente estou estudando Python pelo curso da DIO, porém estudei lógica de programação com a linguagem C na faculdade.

 ### 🇬🇧🇺🇸
 Hi!
-My name is Bruno, I'm 20 years old and an IT student.
+My name is Bruno, I'm 20 years old and an IT student in the third semester of college, in my hometown, Santos!

 I've fallen in love with technology since I first touched a computer when I was nine.
 Besides technology and computer-related stuff, I really enjoy playing games, and I'm very into music, mainly rap, but I like other genres such as samba, rock, pagode and others.